Kofijoo/my-microservices-project/README.md

   Split YAMLs for Deployments and Services per microservice

 - ✅ **Prometheus Monitoring**
-  Scrapes metrics from all core services
+  Scrapes metrics from all core services. nb

 - ✅ **Grafana Dashboards**
-  Preloaded with Pod CPU/Memory dashboards
+  Preloaded with Pod CPU/Memory dashboards. nb

 - ✅ **Horizontal Pod Autoscaling (HPA)**
   Based on CPU utilization for frontend, cart, and checkout